Tayyabsami1/Full-Stack-Projects/b-VideoStreaming/Backend/notes.md

 - In the IndexJs import DB connection and Express App and connect the DB and start the server.
 - Use Nodemon to automatically restart the server make sure you edit the start script in the package.json.
 - Use dotenv package for the environment variables.

+## Password Hashing
+- So it is bad practice to save simple passwords as text in the backend you need to hash them , so for hasing we use bcrypt and to make our hash unique we use the jsonwebtoken

+## Customer API Responses
+- We can make customer error classes and customer Api response classes to standardize it.
+In the utils folder so that it can be used anywhere.